 Although I loved working at my old school, I was ready for a new challenge.
 I had never visited Thailand before but after lots of research I realized that Bangkok sounded like the perfect place for me to start my new adventure of teaching internationally.
-I had heard such positive things about St. Andrews that when I was lucky enough to be offered a position, I couldn’t wait to start!
+I had heard such positive things about St Andrews International School Bangkok that when I was lucky enough to be offered a position, I couldn’t wait to start!

 I love to travel and I’m looking forward to exploring Thailand and immersing myself in this new culture.
 I also love to keep active.
-I love playing tennis and swimming, and once I’ve acclimatized (!), I look forward to joining a netball team.
+I love playing tennis, netball and swimming.
 One of the things I am most looking forward to doing in Thailand is gaining a PADI certification and having the opportunity to explore at weekends.

 Since joining St. Andrews I have been overwhelmed by how welcoming the staff, children and parents have been.
 There is such a uniquely happy environment here, where the teachers show genuine care for the pupils, the children show a genuine desire to learn and the parents show genuine support for the school.

 "Miss Emma keeps us happy by helping us and being funny."